 - September - 3 costumes sold

 I was surprised to see the results for many reasons.
-First, I was shocked to see how many costumes sold during the summer months.
-Knowing that I bought the items in the off season, I wasn’t expecting sales to start until we got closer to Halloween.
+First, I was shocked to see how many costumes were sold during the summer months.
+Knowing that I bought the items in the off-season, I wasn’t expecting sales to start until we got closer to Halloween.

 Second, due to the items being returned and some having signs of wear or defects, this still did not stop the sales!
 I even sold a costume that had a partially broken zipper.

-The costume I profited the most off of was a Deluxe Dark Angel Halloween Costume.
+The costume I profited the most from was a Deluxe Dark Angel Halloween Costume.
 I took home a profit of $44 after shipping and marketplace fees.